phantomdullbooth/instantrahmen/README.md

 2. I used <span> tags in this project, in contract to the first project.

 ### Improvements that could be made
-...DON'T expand the screen more than 1000px.
-Thanks. :)

 ....Also, I want to not do the lines option, instead have a <textarea> that parses the data into an array.